saltyrtc/saltyrtc-meta/Protocol.md

 contain a client address (an address different to `0x00`), the message is a client-to-client message.
-SaltyRTC servers MUST relay these messages to the corresponding destination once the sender is authenticated towards the server and the adress sections in the nonce have been validated.
-In case the message could not be relayed, the server MUST send a 'send-error' message back to the sender (see previous section).
+SaltyRTC servers MUST relay these messages to the corresponding destination once sender and receiver are authenticated towards the server and the adress sections in the nonce have been validated.
+In case the message could not be relayed, the server MUST send a 'send- error' message back to the sender (see previous section).
 In this section and all its subsections, *authentication* means *authentication towards the other client* unless otherwise stated.